Clinical Pharmacist

 Industry pharmacists work with a team of professionals to bring a new drug to the market or to manage an existing drug that is already on the market.
 The corporate workday is usually 8-9 hours a day, but occasionally some work may be required outside of the office.
 Many entry level pharmacists enter the industry in drug sales, drug safety, or medical writing.

 Salary for industry pharmacists in the US vary depending on position and pharmacists usually move around from one position to another in the industry.
-Starting salaries may begin around $70,000 a year, but there is a lot of potential for increases in the industry.
-The Bureau of Labor Statistics predicts that the growth rate of pharmacist jobs is faster than average for the future.

 Retail Pharmacist